Sunday, April 17, 2022

 A brief silence.

-Encouraging God, you do a new thing among us.
-We pray for those gripped by fear and anxiety or who suffer in any way, especially, the people of Ukraine, your servants on our prayer list and those whom we name aloud or in the silence of our hearts.
-Send us as your healing presence to places of hunger, pain, illness, or overwhelming sorrow.
-Merciful God,
+We pray especially for those who are suffering the effects of storms, earthquakes and war, your servants on our prayer list and those whom we name aloud or in the silence of our hearts.
+God of grace,

 Amen.